The new bestseller from Hodder's top saga author.

 Praise for PEPPERCORN WOMAN:

-'The mistress of simmering sagas gives us the story of another heroine, whose spirit and courage will entrance readers.' - Peterborough Evening Telegraph
+'The mistress of simmering sagas.' - Peterborough Evening Telegraph

 Meg Hutchinson lived for sixty years in Wednesbury, where her parents and grandparents spent all their lives.
 Her passion for storytelling reaped dividends, with her novels regularly appearing in bestseller lists.
 She was the undisputed queen of the clogs and shawls saga.
 Passionate about history, her meticulous research provided an authentic context to the action-packed narratives set in the Black Country.
 She died in February 2010.